binford2k/puppet-assert/README.md

 Introduction
 ============

-Sometimes you find yourself in a situation where you may want to verify a condition before including a class, or similar.
-Perhaps you have custom facts that are only set after pluginsync is enabled, but you can't enable pluginsync until a puppet run manages `puppet.conf`.
-This resource type allows you to specify an assert clause, and any dependencies of this resource will be skipped if the assert fails.
+Sometimes you find yourself in a situation where you need to enforce part of a catalog based on some condition.
+Perhaps you have custom facts that don't get set until the second Puppet run, or maybe you need to gate enforcement on something external that's not managed.
+Perhaps you just want to sanity check that a machine has been provisioned properly before being handed to Puppet, and you'd like a sane error message if not.

+The `assert` type allows you to do dependency based partial catalogs.
+By adding an `assert` resource to your catalog, you can selectively skip any resources that express a dependency on it.
+This provides a straightforward way to manage partial enforcement without complex logic.
+It also retains a full catalog so you have a record of what was skipped and why.

+The assert type includes simple fact assertions, several file path based assertions, and a command success assertion.
+See `puppet describe assert` for a full list of supported assertions.

-Remember that puppet handles undefined variables as `undef` which evaluates to `false`.
+Remember that Puppet handles undefined variables as `undef` which evaluates to `false`.
 This means that you can simply assert on a custom fact and it will fail if that fact does not exist.

-You can temporarily disable an assert by setting its ensure parameter to absent.
+You can invert an assert by setting its ensure parameter to absent.

 Usage
 =======